acemon33/DW2-TT/README.md

 Note:
  - For Digi-Beetle Patcher:
-    - Setting the same NPC Digi-Beetle that will appear during the dialog will cause Softlock.
+    - Setting the same NPC Digi-Beetle that will appear during the dialog will cause **Softlock**.
  - For Save Editor:
-    - Save the filename to "BASLUS-01193 DMW2" or rename it before importing to Memory Card File (.mcd / .mcr), because MemcardRex cannot import properly with different name.
+    - Save the filename to "BASLUS-01193 DMW2" or rename it before importing to Memory Card File (.mcd / .mcr), because MemcardRex cannot import properly with different name (in case of Raw Save File).

 Special Thanks
+- ShendoXT
 - Luminaires
 - Gledson999